Exiled-Team/Scp035/README.md

 # SCP-035

 Adds a passive SCP to the game.
 A certain amount of items will randomly be selected to be SCP-035 from a configurable list of item types.
-If a player picks up the item that SCP-035 is disguised as, the player will be killed and a random spectator will be assigned their possessed body.
+If a player picks up the item that SCP-035 is disguised as, the player will be turned into an SCP but are able to use their inventory like a human.
 This player will be able to kill their own class, bypassing friendly fire rules.
-They will also deal corrosive damage when in a set range of another player.
 Once SCP-035 dies, he will return to disguising into items until his next victim picks him up.

 # Installation